OllieMurray/NFTHolderPolicyUpdateNEAR/README.md

        SIGNER_ACCOUNT = 'userName'

 NOTE: user name should be the name of the account you logged in with.

+3. You can pull an existing policy from the DAO and modify it as you see fit.
+To pull an existing policy use the following command in the sputnik DAO CLI:

+       ```
+       sputnikdao get_policy --daoAcc $DAO_ACCOUNT --accountId $SIGNER_ACCOUNT
+       ```

+The response will look something like this.
+You can see that this is similar to the one in the "new_policy_sample.json" file but with different settings.
+If there are multiple Roles defined in your DAO then you will want to take the role that best corresponds with the policy you want to apply to the Holders group.
+You can find more details on how to modify policies [here].

+![ExamplePolicyResponse]

-3. Configure the policy file for proposal submission.
+4. Configure the policy file for proposal submission.
 The policy file is called "new_policy_sample.json", just replace the existing names under "Group" with the query response from Holders.js

-4. Submit the policy proposal with the following command:
+5. Submit the policy proposal with the following command:

        ```
        sputnikdao proposal policy new_policy_sample.json --daoAcc $DAO_ACCOUNT --accountId $SIGNER_ACCOUNT